junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 *What did I do wrong?* Jimmy thinks desperately. *Do I have to be punished like this?
 For eternity?*

 "Castiel," Jimmy's lips quiver, his head rising to the sky's direction, like when he used to pray.
 His mind phases in and out like a bad radio signal.
 He hasn't prayed for a long while, and he doesn't intend to start again.
-But the pain is too huge, too sharp, too deep, and the only thing comes to his mind, the only one he can think of to ask, is the angel that was once in his body.
+But the pain is too huge, too sharp, too deep, and the only thing comes to his shattered mind, the only one he can think of to ask, is the angel that was once in his body.
 The angel he once believed.
 The angel he thought he knew.
 The angel that had told him, "You're mine," and that he'll always find him.
 Jimmy's fuzzy mind imagines the words in a different tone, from a different story. *Will you come back to me, Castiel?
 Save me from them, release me from this pain?*

 He doesn't know if he speaks the words out or just speaks in his mind.